agomez8/conicLTS/README.md

 * Column 12: proportion of variance explained.
 * Column 13: number of false negatives.
 * Column 14: number of false positives.
+* Column 16+: regression coefficients obtained and ground truth

+For real data, each row is organized as follows:
+* Columns 1-4:  are the parameters used to generate the instance.
+* Column 5: best objective value found.
+* Column 6: best bound found.
+* Column 7: time in seconds.
+* Column 8: number branch-and-bound nodes.

 In Linux, to build the version that multiplies all elements of a vector by a constant (used to obtain the results in [Figure 1](results/mult-test.png) in the